opoupeney/dfd/source/devguide/app-anatomy.rst

  **Navigation Menu**   Menu and Sub-Menus provide navigation through the application.
 Navigation starts with a Home Menu linked to the Home Page of the application.
 Menu Items are associated with Pages.
  **Pages**             Applications can have several Pages, each Page is composed of a number of Views arranged in a layout of rows and columns which makes up the user interface of the application.
  **Views**             Views (sometimes called Widgets) contain graphical controls like input fields, buttons and tables, arranged in a layout of rows and columns which makes up the User Interface of the View
- **API Services**      API Services group together related API Routes which define how to access to the data by defining the API call to a service.
+ **API Services**      API Services group together related **API Routes** which define how to access public, private or internal back-end API data sources (usually REST services).
 ====================   ==========================================================================================================================================

 .. image:: ../images/diagrams/dfd-app-anatomy.png